SIGCOMM21-5G/artifact/MN-Power-Wild/README.md

 - seaborn (0.11.1 and higher)

 ### Running code
+The processed logs can be found in `data-processed` folder.

+Note that we have only put the experiment summary file `MN-Power-Wild-Summary.csv` in the data folder due to file size of raw logs.
+To regenerate complete logs, download the data from [google-drive](https://drive.google.com/drive/folders/1yxmJr3zl5dn81d1LLHwyOI--6l0hOcYE?usp=sharing) and put it in the `data` folder.

 To regenerate the logs from scratch, the following commands can be used.

-Note that we have put some sample raw logs in the data folder.
-To regenerate complete results, download the data from [google-drive](https://drive.google.com/drive/folders/1yxmJr3zl5dn81d1LLHwyOI--6l0hOcYE?usp=sharing) and put it in the data folder.

 ```bash
 python3 01-Process-Iperf-Logs.py && \